First identify the opportunity in front of you!

 In a traditional setting, you have to compete with every person with a sign and a “special,” yet as a house call business you are most likely competing with no one.

 You easily stand apart, and above the rest.
-You are different.
-You are unique.
-You have more value in the eyes of your prospective clients.
-When you say “I’m a house call _________,” it creates curiosity that draws clients to you, instead of seeing you as a dime of dozen and just passing by.
+You are different, you are unique, you have more value in the eyes of your prospective clients.
+When you say “I’m a house call _________,” it creates curiosity that draws clients to you, instead of seeing you as a dime of dozen and just passing buy.

 Now let’s look at the numbers.
-House calls make great business sense when you consider that the average business spends thousands of dollars on start-up alone, then watches 50% of its profits go out the door for overhead.
-In contrast, a house call business can be started for a few thousand dollars, which includes your specific industry tools, vehicle, car, phone, and initial marketing expenses.
+House calls make great business sense when you consider that the average business spends thousands of dollars on start-up alone, then watches most of its profits go out the door for overhead.
+In contrast, a house call business can be started for a few thousands which include your specific industry tools, vehicle, car, phone, and initial marketing expenses.
 With less startup and overhead cost, you’ll have a greater ability to reach your goals quicker and become profitable faster.

 So now that you have this financial peace of mind, start to break down the components for your house call business.
 You’ll need automation tools and virtual front desk systems to keep things running smoothly, with little effort.